crazzyghost/alphavantage-java/docs/index.md

             .onFailure({ e-> hanldeFailure(e) })
             .fetch()

-You can also use the sychronous fetch method by calling the `fetchSync()` method without callback handlers.
+You can also use the synchronous fetch method by calling the `fetchSync()` method without callback handlers.

 === "Java"
         :::java